bencoster/video2video/README.md

 There just few (batch size) frames stored in memory.
 Also i add a "latent space temporal blending" for trying to make video consistency.
 Actually its only means - before each step, latent space of image will be blended with latent space of previous image on same step.
 Need a FFmpeg installed.
 Implemented auto install for Windows.
 Video in this post demonstrate result with different latent blending value see https://www.reddit.com/r/StableDiffusion/comments/117jbft/video2video_plugin_with_temporal_latent_blending/

 # Changes made in this fork:
 This is my first attempt at working on a github script.
-This is a fork from rishbobb/video2video which added Controlnet and direct Video support came from Filarius/video2video fork.
-Happy to be corrected
+This is a fork from rishbobb/video2video who added Controlnet and direct Video support came from the orginal creator Filarius/video2video fork.
+Just doing my bit to help improved this so it can be added back to Automatic1111 avalible extensions.

 ## Backgound
 Install Automatic1111 before proceeding to install the video2video script.
 Automatic1111 can be installed following the instructions at https://github.com/AUTOMATIC1111/stable-diffusion-webui/